|Applying for Study Abroad|

 When should I apply?

 A. Full-time students apply during the Spring of their first year.
-Part-time students apply up to a year before they would like to go.
-All applications are due in the Spring for the following school year (i.e. apply in Spring 2013 for Fall 2013 or Spring 2014 study abroad).
+Langone students apply up to a year before they would like to go.
+All applications are due in the Spring for the following school year (i.e. apply in Spring 2015 for Fall 2015 or Spring 2016 study abroad).

 Q: How much does it cost?

 A: Students who study abroad pay regular Stern tuition for the semester they are abroad.
 Housing, insurance and fees are paid separately depending on the partner school.
 For specific details on living costs for each school, review the fact sheet for the exchange program you are considering.
 In addition, students must have health insurance while they study abroad.

 Q: What are the pre-requisites for studying abroad?

 A: Full-time or Langone students who are in good academic standing and have completed all Core courses (except Langone Core and Professional Responsibility) are eligible to study abroad.

 Q: Are there language requirements?

 A: Most exchange programs are taught in the English language, or have English language electives available.
 Those programs that are not taught in English and require fluency in another language are indicated on our partner school website.

 Q: If I've never been abroad before and have no international experience, can I still apply?